Stationary coupled KdV systems and their St\"ackel representations: Stationary cKdV systems

 where $h_{k}$ are given by \eqref{s14}.
-Since the functions $h_{k}$ depend not only on $x$ but also on all evolution parameters $t_{1},\ldots,t_{n}$, it follows from (\ref{s9}) that they are in fact integrals of motion of all the flows of the stationary cKdV system (\ref{r2}) on $\mathcal{M}_{n}$.
+Since the functions $h_{k}$ depend not only on $x$ but also on all evolution parameters $t_{1},\ldots,t_{n}$, it follows from (\ref{s9}) that they are in fact integrals of motion of all the flows of the stationary cKdV system (\ref{r2}) on $\mathcal{M}_{n}$, as we mentioned earlier.